Moon Pie: Similar products

 In the northern areas of the U.S., a similar product exists called a "Scooter Pie" and also a single-cracker marshmallow cookie called "Mallomars."
 Little Debbie also makes what they call "Marshmallow Pies," which are nearly identical to the moon pies.
 In the United Kingdom, Australia, and Canada, a similar product is called "Wagon Wheels."

 In South Korea, the very similar "Choco Pie" is produced by several companies, including the Lotte Confectionery.
 In Japan, there is the smaller-sized "Angel Pies" by Morinaga, as well as a brand of "Choco pie" that is similar, as are "Mamut" (Spanish for "Mammoth", sold by Gamesa), and "Rocko" (marketed by Marinela, which incorporates strawberry jelly in the snack) in Mexico, and there are several other minor brands as well.

-The "Halley" and "Bimbo" pies sold in Turkey and Egypt, respectively, are also similar.
-In South America, a similar treat is "Alfajor," and more than 20 brands marketed as "alfajores" are very popular.
+The "Halley" and "Bimbo" pies sold in Turkey and Egypt, respectively, are similar.
+In Argentina, a similar treat is "Alfajor," and more than 20 brands marketed as "alfajores" are very popular.
 Nestlé manufactures similar sweets called "Holiday," which are available in the Balkan countries.